Mzoughh/MedGemma/README.md

 - nnU-Net by MIC-DKFZ.
 - Google Cloud Platform for infrastructure.

-##  Contact
+##  Contact and more
-This part of the project was completly developped by Zoughebi Mateo (PhD Student) contact : mateo.zoughebi@telecom-sudparis.eu
+- This part of the project was completly developped by Zoughebi Mateo (PhD Student).
+- Tested by Rohit Datchanamourty on both linux and windows distribution.
+- Contact : mateo.zoughebi@telecom-sudparis.eu.